Canadian international merchandise trade

 Canada's merchandise exports fell 1.7% in June while imports decreased 0.2%.
 As a result, Canada's trade deficit with the world widened from $1.0 billion in May to $1.6 billion in June.

 Merchandise trade is one component of Canada's international balance of payments (BOP), which also includes trade in services, investment income, current transfers as well as capital and financial flows.

 International merchandise trade data by country are available on both a BOP and a customs basis for the United States, Japan and the United Kingdom.
 Trade data for all other individual countries are available on a customs basis only.
 BOP data are derived from customs data by making adjustments for factors such as valuation, coverage, timing and residency.
 These adjustments are made to conform to the concepts and definitions of the Canadian System of National Accounts.

-Data in this release are on a BOP basis, seasonally adjusted in current dollars.
+Data in this release are on a balance of payments basis, seasonally adjusted in current dollars.
 Constant dollars are calculated using the Laspeyres volume formula.